CONSTITUTION

 Article 4.

-1. The objects of the Association are:
+1. The purpose of the Association is:

-1. The Association is a non-profit organisation and a non-political institution.
+3. The Association is a non-profit organisation and a non-political institution.

 Article 5.